wdevore/Ranger-32Blit/README.md

 Each line has a width and center position on the current row.
 At the beginning and ending of the bbox the line shortens 50% of the time.

 ### Line Parameters:
+--How long a parameter remains at its current value.

+Rate, Duration, Gap, Range

 * ShiftRate: How fast the line shifts Left or Right
 * ShiftDuration: How long the line is allowed to shift. -1 = No shift
 * ShiftGap: How long between and changes